 A crossbite is often present in childhood and doesn't correct itself as the patient ages.
-The misalignment can be between the front teeth or back teeth or both, and the effects on your health can be serious.
+The misalignment can occur between the front teeth, back teeth or both, and the effects on your health can be serious.

 Crossbite: Effects And Treatments

 In a normal bite, the upper teeth sit a little outside the lower teeth at the front and back and on both sides of the mouth.
-So when the two rows of teeth don't meet correctly, it's considered a malocclusion, referred to as a bad bite and should be corrected.
+So when the two rows of teeth don't meet correctly, this is considered a malocclusion, referred to more commonly as a "bad bite", and should be corrected.
 The two types of abnormal bites are anterior and posterior.

 According to Contemporary Clinical Dentistry, a peer-reviewed journal published on behalf of Maharishi Markandeshwar University in India, the second classification (an anterior crossbite) occurs when the palate forces the upper front teeth to sit behind the lower front teeth.
 The journal reports that the rate of anterior crossbite is 4 to 5 percent.

-When your bite is misaligned you're more likely to suffer dental problems and other health and emotional issues.
-The effects of a misaligned bite include tooth decay, gum disease and stress on the jaw muscles, which leads to headaches and chronic jaw, neck, shoulder and back pain.
+When your bite is misaligned, you're more likely to suffer dental problems and other health and emotional issues.
+The effects of a misaligned bite include tooth cavities, gum problems and stress on the jaw muscles, which leads to headaches and chronic jaw, neck, shoulder and back pain.

 Cochrane mentions teeth grinding and abnormal growth as a result of a misaligned bite.
 If the condition isn't corrected, the face can grow asymmetrically.
 As a result, a child or teenager may endure teasing at school and suffer from low self-esteem.

-The best time to correct a misaligned bite is as a child or teenager, but there are treatment options available to adults.
+The best time to correct a misaligned bite is as a child or teenager, but there are treatment options available for adults, too.
 Treating the condition involves adjusting the teeth, palate or jaw with orthodontic appliances or with the help of a maxillofacial surgeon to currect class III jaws (where the lower jaw is too advanced).

-- Palatal or maxillary expander: An orthodontist attaches a device that is placed on the palate and attached to the upper teeth that gradually widens the upper palate by the regular turns of a special key on the device.
+- Palatal or maxillary expander: An orthodontist attaches a device, which is placed on the palate and attached to the upper teeth, that gradually widens the upper palate by the regular turns of a special key on the device.
 Palatal expanders are most effective in children, whose palates are still growing.

 - Removable expander: A device that adults can wear at night to widen the upper palate when only minimal expansion is needed.

 - Surgically assisted rapid palatal expansion: A surgeon conducts a surgical procedure to intentionally break the jaw bone in several places, and after surgery the patient wears a custom-made device.
-This surgery allows for a wider expansion of the upper palate than palatal expanders provide.
+This surgery allows for a wider expansion of the upper palate than possible with palatal expanders.

 - Braces: As a treatment by itself or after palatal expansion, braces straighten and fix the upper and lower teeth to achieve an aligned bite.

 While receiving treatment for a misaligned bite, keep your teeth clean to reduce the risk of cavities.
-Brush twice a day and floss once a day, and use an antibacterial mouthwash, such as Colgate® Advanced Pro-Shield™ Mouthwash, to help prevent plaque from building up in areas of the mouth that are difficult to reach.
+Brush twice a day and floss once a day, and use an anti-germ mouthwash to help prevent plaque from building up in areas of the mouth that are difficult to reach.

 Crossbite increases your risk of many dental problems, and it can affect your jaw, neck and shoulders.
-Though the condition is most effectively treated in children, don't let that stop you from approaching a dentist or orthodontist for advice.
+Though the condition is most effectively treated in children, don't let that stop you from approaching a dentist or orthodontist for advice as an adult.
 With the right treatment, you can correct your misaligned bite.